geochri/Food-Classification/README.md

 ***
 **Model**

-Convolutional neural networks increasingly became powerful in large scale image recognition.
+CNNs increasingly became powerful in large scale image recognition.
 Alexnet introduced in ILSVRC 2012 had 60 million parameters with 650,000 neurons, consisting of five convolutional layers.
 Those layers are followed by max pooling,  globally connected layers and around 1000 softmax layers.
 With this inspiration, several other architectures were produced to provide better solution.
 Few of honourable mentions include ZFNet by Zeiler and Fergus, VGGNet by Simonyan et al., GoogLeNet (Inception-v1)  by Szegedy et al and ResNet  by He et al.

 **Dense Convolutional Network (DenseNet) [arixv 1608.0699]** is another state-of-the-art CNN architecture inspired by the cascade-correlation learning architecture proposed in NIPS, 1989.
 The architecture connects each layer to every other layer in a feed-forward fashion.
 Whereas traditional convolutional networks with L layers have L connections—one between each layer and its subsequent layer—our network has L(L+1) 2 direct connections.
 For each layer, the feature-maps of all preceding layers are used as inputs, and its own feature-maps are used as inputs into all subsequent layers.